How to design a multi-stage tournament when some results are carried over?: Introduction

+This format is widely used in handball as Table~\ref{Table1} demonstrates.
+All these tournaments contain two group stages, and the number of qualified teams in the main round shows the number of teams that have a chance to win the tournament at the end of this phase (see the last column).
+Tournaments with multiple group stages and carried over results are also used in other sports, for instance, in basketball (\href{https://en.wikipedia.org/wiki/EuroBasket_2013}{EuroBasket 2013}), cricket (\href{https://en.wikipedia.org/wiki/2007_Cricket_World_Cup}{2007 Cricket World Cup}) \citep{ScarfYusofBilbao2009}, and volleyball (\href{https://en.wikipedia.org/wiki/2014_FIVB_Volleyball_Men\%27s_World_Championship}{2014 FIVB Volleyball Men's World Championship}).
+Although \href{https://en.wikipedia.org/wiki/1999\%E2\%80\%932000_UEFA_Champions_League}{1999/2000 UEFA Champions League}, as well as the following three seasons of this tournament, included two subsequent group stages, no results were carried over to the second group stage.

-The current paper will reveal that sports tournaments with multiple group stages, in which some (but not all) match results from the preliminary round are carried over to the main round, suffer from incentive incompatibility.
-First, a handball match is presented where a team had an incentive not to win by a high margin.
-Second, it is verified that this particular tournament design always violates strategy-proofness.
-Finally, we provide an incentive compatible mechanism, namely, to carry over a monotonic transformation of all preliminary round results to the main round, regardless that some matches were played against teams already eliminated from the tournament.
-It is shown via simulations that carrying over half of all points scored in the preliminary round essentially does not affect the selective ability and the competitive balance of the tournament, while it guarantees strategy-proofness and even reduces the influence of seeding the teams into pots before the draw of the groups.
-Since the Monte-Carlo simulations are implemented using the framework of \citet{Csato2019g}, it is worth emphasising that \citet{Csato2019g} aims to compare certain tournament designs without addressing the issue of incentive compatibility at all.
+First, we present a real-world handball match where a team had an incentive not to win by a high margin.
+Second, this particular tournament design is verified to violate strategy-proofness in general.
+Finally, an incentive compatible mechanism is provided, namely, to carry over a monotonic transformation of all results from the previous round, regardless that some matches were played against teams already eliminated from the tournament.
+According to computer simulations, carrying over half of all points scored in the previous round essentially does not affect the selective ability and the competitive balance of the tournament, while it guarantees strategy-proofness and even reduces the influence of seeding the teams into pots before the draw of the groups.
+Our suggestion has been discussed in a recent collection of academic work proposing rule change ideas \citep{LentenKendall2021}.

-Our main contributions can be summarised in the following way: (1) the incentive incompatibility of sports tournaments with multiple group stages is verified by a mathematical model; (2) real world examples are presented to show that this is not only an irrelevant issue in practice, and a third, innocent team might suffer from the unsportsmanlike act of a team in a match; (3) a viable strategy-proof alternative is suggested.
-These results can be especially useful for sports administrators who design tournaments.
+The main contributions can be summarised as follows: (1) the incentive incompatibility of sports tournaments with multiple group stages is proved by a mathematical model; (2) a real-world example is presented to show that this is not only an irrelevant issue in practice, and a third, innocent team might suffer from the unsportsmanlike act of a team in a match; (3) inspired by a policy applied in some European association football leagues, a viable strategy-proof alternative is suggested.
+These results can be especially useful for sports administrators.